Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 - Karve:    500  → 650
 - Longship: 1000 → 1250
 - Drakkar:  3000 → 4000

------------------------ [Pocket Portal] ------------------------

-► Description:
-  Adds a new portal that is functionally equal to the normal portal but is built from a special material, the Portal Core.
-  The Portal Core takes takes only one inventory slot and can be crafted at a lvl 4 Workbench with resources gathered from the Mountain and Black Forest biomes.
-  The portal's shape is exactly the same as a normal portal, but has blue effects.
-  It does not allow the carying of metal or other prohibited items through it.
-It functions like a normal portal and can connect to any other portal.
-  Can craft and carry any number of Portal Cores, but can only build one Pocket Portal per player.

-► Mid-Game Toggling: Toggling mid-game requires reloading the build/crafting menu.
-  Even if this config is disabled, the prefabs are still crated and existing portals or cores will not be removed from the world or inventory.
-Only the ability to craft them is affected by the toggle.

-► Conflicts: No known conflicts.
-Requires Jotunn.

-▼ Portal Core Resource Requirements:
-- Surtling Core: 5
-- Fine Wood:     20
-- Freeze Gland:  5
-- Obsidian:      20

 ------------------ [Max Portals Per Player] --------------------